-As expressed in the school's Mission Statement, GMAS is a community which is committed to upholding the Anglican ethos and nurturing all students to reach their full potential through service, excellence and enjoyment in learning.
+GMAS is a community which is committed to upholding the Anglican ethos and nurturing all students to reach their full potential through service, excellence and enjoyment in learning.
 These values, attitudes and expectations are made clear to all staff and volunteers.

 Staff recruitment and selection emphasises child safety and detailed reference checks occur before the appointment of staff.
 Working With Children Checks are required for all staff, practicum students, volunteers and visitors who work with GMAS students.
-All staff attend a comprehensive induction day upon commencement which includes the Staff Code of Conduct, child safety and mandatory reporting responsibilities.
+All staff attend an induction upon commencement which includes the Staff Code of Conduct, child safety and mandatory reporting responsibilities.
 Staff professional learning is held regularly to ensure they are kept up to date.